 Humble Hands Advent Project

-Humble Hands is a school-wide effort that aims to help meet some of the basic needs of those in the greater Cleveland area, the Appalachian regions of West Virginia and Kentucky, and Immokalee, Florida.
+Humble Hands is a school-wide effort that aims to help meet some of the basic needs of those in the greater Cleveland area, Youngstown, Appalachia, Immokalee, Florida, and the U.S. / Mexico Border.
 Students learn about the challenges and struggles that our brothers and sisters in Christ face every day, and take action by committing available resources to help alleviate some of the physical needs of our brothers and sisters in the community.
 All collected donations are distributed through the agencies that Magnificat partners with for service or immersion programs throughout the year.

 Through this student-led project coordinated by Campus Ministry, the Magnificat community hopes to be able to recognize Christ’s living presence in our sisters and brothers in need and in ourselves.